-Snoring is a very common issue amongst the common population.
-It causes people to not get enough sleep as well leads to them developing possibly fatal diseases such as strokes, digestive disorders amongst other conditions.
+Snoring is a very common issue amongst people.
+It leads to lack of sleep, as well the development of possibly fatal diseases, such as strokes, digestive disorders among other conditions.

 Snoring is majorly caused by the vibration in the soft palate, which leads to a strained lung.
-This leads to the body being less oxygenated.
-It may also be a result of the relaxation that occurs in your throat muscles that keep the air way unobstructed as well as because of any formation of excess tissue around the airway.
+This in turn, reduces the oxygenation in the body.
+It could also be the result of relaxation that occurs in your throat muscles, which keeps the air way unobstructed, along with the any formation of excess tissue around the airway.

 Is snoring common?

 Yes!
 Snoring is a common phenomenon which has existed for as long as people have slept.
-Calculations concerning the frequency of snoring show, it is so common, that there is a snorer in nearly every second home.
+Research and analysis based on the frequency of snoring shows that it is a a common phenomenon with the presence of a snorer in nearly every second household.
 Men are more frequent snorers than women.
-This difference is equalized during the years.
+This difference is equalized throughout the years of age maturity.

-There are a variety of reasons that lead to heavy snoring or why do I snore?:
+There are various reasons that lead to heavy snoring which include:

-Alcohol intake generally leads to increase in snoring due to the fact that the muscles in the throat get relaxed and it obstructs the airway.
+Alcohol Consumption This generally leads to increase in snoring, as alcohol intake relaxes the throat muscles and obstructs the airway.
 It is usually advisable to not go to bed inebriated.

 Weight Gain- Excess weight either gained over a period of time or a sudden weight gain can be another reason behind the increased snoring.
 The reason could be excess strain put by fat tissues on your lungs or because of the fact that more oxygen is being used in the different parts of the body.

-Sleeping on an improper pillow/bed- sleeping on overtly soft pillows or beds may also cause for the body’s form to collapse and hence cause snoring.
-These things can usually be solved with a bed either which is prescribed by your physician/chiropractor or can be simply exchanged for another firmer bed.
+Sleeping on an improper pillow/bed- Overtly soft pillows or beds could also cause body’s form to collapse, thus leading to snoring.
+These things can usually be solved with a bed which is prescribed by your physician/chiropractor or can be simply exchanged for another firmer bed.

-Sedatives or Antihistamines- Taking/consuming sedatives such as sleeping pills, anithistamines, cold medicines etc. may also cause obstruction by the relaxation of throat muscles.
-Such medicines as much as possible should be avoided before bedtime.
+Sedatives or Antihistamines- Taking/consuming sedatives, such as sleeping pills, anithistamines, cold medicines etc. may also cause obstruction due to the relaxation of throat muscles.
+Such medicines should be avoided before bedtime as much as possible.